d-zine/Condo-Price-Prediction/README.md

 results.
 I agree with 12 of the 14 errors.
 Either they are in buildings that are relatively average or in average neighborhoods.
 There were 2 overvalued errors that caught my eye.

-1.<b> Of Sentimental Value.</b> 604 S Washington Sq APT 1806.
+1. <b>Of Sentimental Value.</b> 604 S Washington Sq APT 1806.
 Predicted Price: $-238K.
 Actual Price:
 $217K (Sold Price: $202K).
 It has a fantastic view but is overvalued by $455k.
 It has 0 bedrooms and is small at only 600 square feet but is right by a beautiful square.
 It is one of my favorite spots to talk to friends!
 Because I included neighborhoods in my model (this neighborhood is cheaper) and no HOA fee was listed, the predicted price came out negative.

-2.<b> Modern and chic layout.</b> 1931 Spruce St 1C.
+2. <b>Modern and chic layout.</b> 1931 Spruce St 1C.
 Predicted Price: $215k.
 Actual Price: $275K (Sold
 Price: $256K).
 It is overvalued by $60k, but the renovations and décor are impressive.
 The model cannot capture how well maintained or stylistically unique a condo is.